George Ford (rugby union): England

 Ford was also a member of the side that retained their title during the 2017 Six Nations Championship, missing out on a consecutive grand slam with defeat in the final game away to Ireland which also brought an end to a record equalling 18 successive Test victories.
 Ford missed out on the 2017 Lions tour and instead was a member of the side that won 2-0 on their tour of Argentina, scoring a try in the first match.
 On 18 October 2018, Ford played his 50th test for England against Japan.
 Ford also captained the team that day which was his first match as captain.

 Ford was included in the squad for the 2019 Rugby World Cup.
 He scored tries in pool stage games against United States and Argentina.
 He was dropped to the bench for the quarter-final against Australia but returned to the starting lineup for the semi-final against New Zealand.
 Ford also started in the final which England lost against South Africa to finish runners up.

 After the World Cup, Ford scored a try against Ireland in the 2020 Six Nations Championship which England went on to win.
 Later that year, Ford started for England as they defeated France in extra-time to win the Autumn Nations Cup.

 Ford played for England during the 2022 Six Nations but was then absent through injury until his selection for the 2023 Rugby World Cup.
 In their opening game of the tournament Ford scored all of England's points, kicking all six penalties as well as three drop goals in their 27-10 victory over Argentina.
 In the knockout phase, he was an unused replacement in the quarter-final against Fiji and then came off the bench as a second-half substitute in their elimination against champions South Africa.
 Ford also featured in their last game of the tournament which England won to finish third and claim the bronze medal.

 In October 2024, Ford was one of seventeen players in the senior England side to receive an RFU Elite player squad contract.
 They are the first set of players to sign this agreement.

-Ford won his 100th cap for England in a 35-12 victory over Argentina during the 2025 Summer Test Series.
-After a late withdrawal by Jamie George, who had been called into the British & Irish Lions squad, he captained England outright in the second test of the series, this time a 22–17 victory over Argentina.
+Ford won his 100th cap for England in a 35-12 victory over Argentina.
+After a late withdrawal by Jamie George, who had been called into the British & Irish Lions squad, he captained England in the second test of the series, this time a 22–17 victory over Argentina.